A referendum is a method of referring a question or set of questions to the entire electorate directly.

 Scotland referendum 2014

-A referedum will be held in Scotland on 18 September 2014 on whether Scotland should be an independent country.
+A referedum was held in Scotland on 18 September 2014 on whether Scotland should be an independent country.
+The electorate voted (55 per cent to 45 per cent) in favour of Scotland remaining within the United Kingdom.

 Previous referendums held in the UK